HoTT/HoTT-Agda/README.md

 -----

 The code is loosely broken into `hott-core` and `hott-theorems` Agda libraries.
-You need Agda 2.5.3 or newer
+You need Agda 2.5.3
 and include at least the path to `hott-core.agda-lib` in your Agda library list.
 See `CHANGELOG` of Agda 2.5 for more information.
+Support for Agda 2.5.4 or newer is currently lacking.

 Agda Options
 ------------